enkidevs/curriculum/lua/roblox-studio/tweening-service-applications-i/color.md

 For this insight, we'll be changing the **color** of a brick through animation.

-> Note that we will be continously adding on to the code of the previous insight.
+> Note that we will be continuously adding on to the code of the previous insight.

 To begin, insert a brick and manually change its color to a bright red hue.
 Since we'll be changing colors, we'll be working with the Color property in the propertyTable.